Description

 Joint Academic Transfer Programs

 The College of Agricultural Sciences and Natural Resources has agreements with many institutions to support joint academic programs.
 The transfer programs include dual degree programs and cooperative degree programs.
-Dual degree programs offer students the opportunity to receive a degree from a participating institution and also to complete requirements for a bachelor of science degree in CASNR.
+Dual degree programs offer students the opportunity to receive a degree from a participating institution and also to complete the requirements for a bachelor of science degree in CASNR.
 Cooperative programs result in a single degree from either the University of Nebraska–Lincoln or the cooperating institution.

 Dual Degree Programs